 Specification

-In 1939, the Imperial Japanese Navy issued the 14-Shi specification for a local-defense interceptor.
+In 1939, the Imperial Japanese Navy issued the 14-Shi specification for a local-defence interceptor.

-Unlike the long-range, maneuverable A6M Zero, this fighter was to emphasize speed, climb rate, and heavy armament.
+Unlike the long-range, manoeuvrable A6M Zero, this fighter was to emphasise speed, climb rate, and heavy armament.

 Designer